batmen-lab/BioMANIA/README.md

-### ReadMe for BioMANIA Project
+### BioMANIA Project

 Welcome to the BioMANIA Project!
-This README provides a comprehensive guide to set up, run, and understand the BioMANIA project.
-Our primary focus is to offer a chatbot interface that seamlessly interacts with APIs, providing answers related to a range of libraries and frameworks.
+This guide provides detailed instructions on how to set up, run, and interact with the BioMANIA chatbot interface, which connects seamlessly with various APIs to deliver information across numerous libraries and frameworks.

+#### Project Overview

+Our project workflow is depicted in the images below, showcasing the pipeline, chatbot UI, and demos.

 Project Overview:
 Our project pipeline is illustrated below:
 ![](./images/overview_v2.jpg)

-We provide chatbot UI
+Chatbot UI
 ![](./images/UI.jpg)

 Here are some scanpy demos
 ![](./images/demo_full.jpg)

-### Run with Docker
+#### Run with Docker

-The BioMANIA project UI allows for an interactive session with the chatbot.
+For ease of use, we provide Docker images for both the frontend and backend services, specific to the Scanpy library at present.
+Future releases will expand this capability.

 > **For the Docker v2 demo, we have released a Docker image that includes the available models and data for `Scanpy`.
 At the moment, you can only check the execution for Scanpy under the v2 version.
 We are planning to release v3 later, which will accommodate more data and installation service.**